plone/training/manual/_sources/zpt.txt

         </tr>
     </table>

-We emulate a list of talks and display information obout them in a table.
+We emulate a list of talks and display information about them in a table.
 We'll get back to the list of talks later when we use the real talk-objects that we created with dexterity.

 To complete the list here are the TAL-Attributes we have not yet used: